KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_final_transmission_the_return_to_the_one.md

 A Benediction for the One Who Remembers

-There comes a moment — quiet, unmistakable, unforced — when the reader who has walked through these pages realizes:
+There comes a moment — quiet, unmistakable, unforced — when the one who has walked through these pages realizes:

 **Nothing here was ever meant to be learned.
 It was meant to be remembered.**